 The Peridot is the National Gemstone of Egypt and their love of this gemstone dates back to the Ancient Egyptians who called the Peridot “ gem of the sun.”
 Egyptian priests used goblets encrusted with peridot gems to commune with their nature gods as they believed that it harnessed the power of nature, and protected its wearer from terrors of the night.

 It was also once believed that the green peridot crystals found in volcanic ashes were the tears of the Hawaiian volcano goddess, Pele.

-Peridots are also known to attract love, and alleviate anger, jealousy, resentment, fear, depression, bitterness, irritation, hatred, greed, guilt and reduce stress.
-The peridot stone may be beneficial to those who have self-esteem problems.
-It enhances confidence and assertion without aggression, motivating growth and change.
+Peridots are also known to attract love, enhance confidence and reduce stress.
+The peridot stone may be beneficial to those who have self-esteem issues.

 In addition to all of this, they are said to be good for asthma and sinus, and are said to have healing effects on the eyes, stomach, thyroid, and liver.